cvbanns/ToDo-API/README.md

-This task is aimed at evaluating your understanding and implementation of Web API using ASP.NET Core.
+This task is aimed at evaluating understanding and implementation of Web API using ASP.NET Core.

 Challenge

-In your previous task you were asked to build a web application that models a TodoApp.

-In this task you are required to implement user registration, login and implement Authorization using JWT token
+This task implements user registration, login and implement Authorization using JWT token

 Task requirements